 - Have a capital gain to report such as from selling a second property;

-- You’ve completed one in the previous tax year and HMRC has assumed you should file one this year.
+- Completed one in the previous tax year and HMRC has assumed another should filed this tax year.

-It’s up to you to decide whether you should to register for self-assessment and file a tax return.
-That’s because it is impossible to for HMRC to know everyone’s financial affairs so they place the trust in us to declare any untaxed income that we receive (and to work out whether we should be telling them or not).
+No, It’s up to you to decide whether you should register for self-assessment and file a tax return.
+That’s because it is impossible for HMRC to know everyone’s financial affairs.
+Therefore, they place the trust in us to declare any untaxed income that we receive (and to work out whether we should be telling them or not).
 That doesn’t mean you can skip filing a return.
 The tax-man has ways and means of finding out if you should be filing a tax return when you haven’t done so.

-How To Let HMRC Know You Don’t Need to Complete a Tax Return
+3. How To Let HMRC Know You Need to Complete a Tax Return

-If you have received a request from HMRC to complete a tax return but feel you don’t meet the criteria to need to do so, call them on 0300 200 3310 to discuss your situation and ask if they can withdraw the return.
+If you have received a request from HMRC to complete a tax return but feel you don’t meet the criteria to need to do so, call them on 0300 200 3310.
+You can discuss your situation and ask if they can withdraw the return.